DLancer999/projectMakefile/README.md

 # projectMakefile
-general Makefile suitable for any simple c++ project, developed on unix with g++.
+General Makefile suitable for any simple c++ project, developed on unix with g++.

-to compile simply type "make" in this folder. to clean type "make clean".
+To compile simply type "make" in this folder.
+To clean type "make clean".

 Project should be organized as:
 All src files should be in the folder /src